PieKing1215/DripSounds-Forge/README.md

 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)

-Tested on Forge 31.2.0 with MC 1.15.2, on both singleplayer and multiplayer.

 Other mods shouldn't conflict unless they do weird things with splash particles.

 The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)